 Before you throw your hands up in despair, this isn’t a hard and fast rule.
 As Malcom Gladwell clarifies in this video, it’s a helpful metaphor when understanding the level of commitment to your craft.
 Even more important is to be doing the right sort of practice.

-Flush Out The Garbage
+Flushing Out The Garbage

 You are going to write bad songs, get them out of you, but keep writing and they’ll get better.